Bruemor33/jumpcut-coding-test/README.md

 # React 16 and Webpack 4 boiler plate project

 This is a boiler plate I created so that I or anyone could get a react application up and running using a few commands.
+It also served as a learning tool in familiarzing myself with testing in a React application.

 The tech stack is:
 + React